korotetskiy/Cloud_DevOps__Kharkiv_2022/Terraform/task.md

 The `grafana_datasource` resource is used to configure the Prometheus data source for the dashboard.

-Important: Need have the necessary provider and data source blocks defined in your Terraform configuration to connect to Grafana and Prometheus.
+Important: Need have the necessary provider and data source blocks defined in Terraform configuration to connect to Grafana and Prometheus.